 One of the main benefits of business overdraft is that it’s relatively easy to get if you meet the criteria outlined above.
 A bank will look at these factors to determine the approved limit.
 If you are an established bank customer, it usually only takes a few days to get an answer, so it’s a fast finance option if approved.

 Another plus of this type of business finance is that there is no regular payment schedule.
 When revenue comes into your account and exceeds your expenses, the amount you owe goes down.
 On the other hand, if your expenses exceed the revenue coming into your account, your debt (the amount you have overdrawn) increases.

 In addition, the interest rate on an unsecured or secured overdraft is lower than you would typically pay on a credit card.

 Know the shortcomings of a business overdraft

 An application fee is required to open a business overdraft.
 In addition to the interest charged, fees and charges apply with business overdrafts.
 You will also be charged a fee if you go over the approved limit.
 So the potential fees charged can add up quickly.
 You can also pay more if your business overdraft has a variable rate.

 Another big drawback is that an overdraft facility can be called in at any time.
-This means the business banker can demand repayment of the entire amount owed immediately.
+This means the lender can demand repayment of the entire amount owed immediately.
 The fact that a business is using an overdraft means it probably does not have any excess cash.
 So the demand for repayment could place the business in a very difficult position.